Richard Friend: Awards and honours

 In 2009, Friend was awarded the Institute of Physics Katharine Burr Blodgett Medal and Prize with Dr David Ffye.

 In 2010, Friend was elected as one of the three laureates of Millennium Technology Prize for the development of plastic electronics.

 In 2011 he was awarded the Harvey Prize of the Technion in Israel.
 He is a fellow of St John's College, Cambridge.
 He was elected a Fellow of the Royal Academy of Engineering (FREng) in 2002.

 In 2013, Friend was elected a member of the National Academy of Engineering for contributions to science, engineering, and commercialization of organic polymer semiconductor devices.

 His nomination for the Royal Society reads:

 Personal life

 Friend lives in Cambridge with his wife, Carol Anne Maxwell (née Beales) with whom he has two daughters.
+His brother, Peter Friend, is a transplant surgeon at the University of Oxford.